 Class 12 English NCERT Solutions Chapter 3 Flamingo Prose: Deep Water Exercise-by-Exercise Breakdown

-The Flamingo textbook splits the Deep Water chapter exercises into three labelled groups, each tied to a different answer length.
-The table maps the exact item count, the marks examiners typically attach, and the sub-topic each block tests.
+The Flamingo textbook splits the Deep Water exercises into labelled groups, each tied to a different answer length.
+The table maps the item count, the marks examiners attach, and the sub-topic each block tests.

 Exercise BlockItemsTypical MarksSub-Topic Tested